anomaly/gallagher/docs/docs/design.md

 It references the `Capabilities.CURRENT` singleton which is a `Capabilities` instance that is bootstrapped at runtime.
 This is a singleton that is used to provide references to all endpoints.

 If a command centre does not have a certain capability then the objects are set to `None` and accessing the feature raises an exception (more on this in other sections).

+### Transport Wrappers

+`APIEndpoint` has several helper methods that reduce code duplication and ensures that the HTTP call lifecycle is handled properly.

+- `_get` - provides a wrapper for HTTP `GET` calls, this takes in a mandatory `url` and an optional `response_class` which must be a subclass of `AppBaseModel`, typically a `Detail` or a `Response` class
+- `_post ` - provides a wrapper for HTTP `POST` calls, and like `_get` takes in a `url` and `response_class`.
+In addition you pass in `payload` which must also be a subclass of `AppBaseModel`.

+These wrappers raise the following `Exceptions` when they encounter the corresponding HTTP codes:

+- `gallagher.exception.UnlicensedFeatureException` on `HTTPStatus.FORBIDDEN` when an unlicensed endpoint is accessed (see the discovery section for details)
+- `gallagher.exception.AuthenticationError` on `HTTPStatus.UNAUTHORIZED` if there are issues with authentication
+- gallagher.exception.NotFoundException`on`HTTPStatus.NOT_FOUND`(GET only) - raised if a HTTP endpoint wasn't found e.g A`Detail` object wasn't found

 ### Designing Endpoint Consumers